 Which means I don’t have a Redhat subscription!

-So in this blog, I am going to cover how to configure SNMP on the Redhat and Centos machine.
+So In this blog, I will cover how to configure SNMP on the Redhat and Centos machine.
 And we should be configuring the SNMP version 2.

-After which is done you will have full visibility on your Redhat/Centos Linux server in production.
-I will also cover some troubleshooting steps when SNMP doesn’t work
+After this is done, you will have full visibility on your Redhat/Centos Linux server in production.
+I will also cover some of the troubleshooting steps when SNMP doesn’t work

 How to add Redhat subscription to the server?